Read time 3 minutes

 • Circular logging is enabled: While circular logging is enabled, the maximum size of the transactional log files is limited to 1 megabyte (MB).
 It is implemented by overwriting the previous log files automatically once the maximum limit is reached.
-Thus, the transaction log database does not grow any further.
+Thus, transaction log database does not grow any further and thereby restricting the ability to take incremental backups of Exchange database.

-• Without a complete set of transactional log files, it is impossible to recover new data.
+• Without a complete set of transactional log files, it is impossible to recover new data from the Exchange Server.
 So, circular logging is not recommended in production environments.

-• While doing backups (incremental as well), enabling circular logging on the Exchange database is not recommended.
+• While doing database backups (incremental as well), enabling circular logging on Exchange database is not recommended.

-Ways to enable Circular logging in Exchange 2010
+Ways to enable Circular Logging in Exchange Server 2010

 • Using Exchange Management Console